Adi-Turaga/LookLock/README.md

 Software for a face recognition car security system called LookLock

-If cloned, run the setup.sh script--it will setup the directory.
+If cloned, run the setup.sh script--it will setup the needed directories.

 A face must be added before attempting to use the recognize feature, otherwise the face recognition code will return an error stating that there is no input.